William Small: Return to Great Britain

 In 1764, Small returned to Britain with a letter of introduction to Matthew Boulton from Benjamin Franklin.
 Through this connection with Franklin, Small helped form the Lunar Society, a club of scientists and industrialists.

 In 1765, he received his MD degree and established a medical practice in Birmingham, where he shared a house with fellow physician John Ash, the chief campaigner for the Birmingham infirmary.
 Small was Boulton's physician and became a close friend of Erasmus Darwin, Thomas Day, James Keir, James Watt, Anna Seward, and others connected with the Lunar Society.
 Small was among the most popular members of the society and an active contributor to the society's debates.
 Small particularly helped James Watt (a fellow Scotsman), who had patented his new steam steam engine condenser in 1769 but found the precision required in the manufacture of the cylinder was not available.
 Small approached Coalbrookdale but the cylinder they provided was found to be wanting, and then approached John Wilkinson who devised the solution in 1774.
-Small helped with the bill to extend James Watt's patent to 1800, and on its success it was intended he would become a partner in the Boulton & Watt venture though sadly he died just before the patent extension was granted.
+Small helped with the bill to extend James Watt's patent to 1800, and on its success it was intended he would become a partner in the Boulton & Watt venture though he died just before the patent extension was granted.

 Small helped to bring the Theatre Royal to Birmingham in 1774 and, together with Ash, was involved in planning and building Birmingham General Hospital, which was completed in 1779.